0xZ0F/Z0FCourse_ReverseEngineering/README.md

 # Moving Course:
 This course is officially moving to [Guided Hacking](https://guidedhacking.com/)!
 I will be moving it one chapter at a time.
-It's a big change, but it's for the better.
-This will motivate me to keep pushing loads of content out, so it's a win for everyone.
-Can't wait to see what the future holds.
+This move is going to allow me to remake the course, add a bunch more content, and build upon it greatly.
+As the chapters get moved over they will be replaced here on GitHub with PDFs in a password protected ZIP.
+The password for the zip files is "reverse".
+This may worry some of you, but rest assured it's going to be one of the greatest things to happen for this course.

 ## Read [BeforeYouBegin](@BeforeYouBegin.md)